Top 5 Reasons Hackers Might Target Your Small Business

 The numbers speak volumes:

-According to Keeper Security’s 2019 SMB Cyberthreat Study, nearly 70% of senior decision-makers at small businesses believed that they were unlikely to be targeted by cybercriminals.
+According to Keeper Security’s 2019 SMB Cyberthreat Study, nearly 70% of senior decision-makers at small businesses believed they were unlikely to be targeted by cybercriminals.

 And what happens when cyber criminals attack unprepared small businesses?
 More than half of the time, it’s the worst possible outcome.